- Teremoe – a waka taua

 Te reo Māori activity book

-Celebrate Māori language by learning Māori words and phrases through simple activities that kids love – word searches, colouring pages, and stories.
+Celebrate Māori language by learning Māori words and phrases through simple activities.
+Download two free activity books for kids – focused on pronunciation, the other includes more word searches, crossword, colouring pages, and stories.

 Education resource: Kids’ activity trails